-Many people like to listen to music while they work, or to at least have some sort of noise in the background.
-Fortunately, research shows that this is beneficial, since music and background noise offer various cognitive benefits when it comes to factors such as productivity and creativity.
+Many people like to listen to music or background noise while they perform various activities, such as working, studying, or exercising.
+Research shows that this can be beneficial, since music and background noise offer a range of benefits when it comes to factors such as productivity, creativity, concentration, and mood.

 The benefits of music and background noise

 Research shows that listening to music or background noise can lead to various benefits, in situations where you work, study, or perform a similar type of activity.
 Most notably, music and background noise can lead to the following benefits: